Facebook Faces Pressure From Lawmakers In The U.S And In Britain After The News Involving Cambridge Analytica

 — The New York Times (@nytimes) March 19, 2018

-This series of news involving Facebook have put a dent in their stock performance.
-Shares were down 7 percent.
+These series of news involving Facebook have put a dent in their stock performance.
+Shares were down seven percent.
 According to the New York Times, the news involving Facebook would knock $23.8 billion off in market value for the social network.

-As reported by the Times, Facebook has already faced scrutiny and calls for new regulations from the U.S Congress are one hurdle.
-In addition, with Britain now involved in this investigation, investors are starting to worry about the possibility of new regulation which could ultimately impact the company’s lucrative advertising system.
+As reported by the Times, Facebook has already faced scrutiny and calls for new regulations from U.S Congress are one hurdle.
+In addition, with Britain now involved in this investigation investors are starting to worry about the possibility of new regulation and could ultimately impact the company’s lucrative advertising system.

-A University of Maryland law Professor, Frank Pasquale, said more repercussions could follow the social network.
-Furthermore, the fact that information from millions of Facebook users was compromised, it may call into question on company’s data practices.
+A University of Maryland law Professor, Frank Pasquale said More repercussions could follow the social network.
+Furthermore, the fact that information from millions of Facebook users was compromised it may call into question on the company’s data practices.

 Coincidentally, there is news of the departure of a Facebook executive.
 The Chief Information Officer, Alex Stamos, plans to leave Facebook by August.
-Apparently, Stamos’ position of wanting increased disclosure and transparency over the Russian meddling was met with resistance within the company.
+Apparently, Stamo’s position in wanting increased disclosure and transparency over the Russian meddling was met with resistance within the company.

 “Mr. Stamos, who plans to leave Facebook by August, had advocated more disclosure around Russian interference of the platform and some restructuring to better address the issues, but was met with resistance by colleagues, said the current and former employees.
 In December, Mr. Stamos’s day-to-day responsibilities were reassigned to others, they said.”